 Read more about aluminium quality here.

-Read more about why aluminium is the most reliable option for bifold doors here.
+why aluminium is the most reliable bifold door material

 Why are PAS 24 standards important?

-UK building regulations say that any bifold doors installed as part of a project being built from the ground up (new-build properties or extensions to existing homes) must conform to PAS 24 standards.
+UK building regulations say that any bifold doors installed as part of a project being built from the ground up (new-build properties, conservatories or extensions to existing homes) must conform to the latest security standards.

 Locks and locking systems